skipmcgee/skipmcgee.github.io/README.md

 ***I would love to get your feedback to improve the quality and caliber of my code!***

 - Find my Code Fellows bootcamp page at: *[Reading Notes](https://skipmcgee.github.io/reading-notes/)*
-- Check out photos from the DJC2 20.2 Detachment at: *[The Looters](https://skipmcgee.github.io/deployment/)*
+- Check out photos from the DJC2 20.2 Deployment at: *[The Looters](https://skipmcgee.github.io/deployment/)*

 ## About me: